Daverazon/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

     * created an application key

 * **1. Monitor your server**
   * For this task, I configured Datadog to monitor my server's memory, CPU, network and disk.

 * **2. Create a dashboard**
-  * For this task I created a dashboard with different metrics displayed in order to get a few different visualizations.
+  * [2-setup_datadog](./2-setup_datadog): Dashboard id of a dashboard I created with different metrics displayed in order to get a few different visualizations.